Little Women (2017 TV series)

-Little Women is a British 2017 BBC television historical drama adaptation of the 1868-69 two-volume novel by Louisa May Alcott.
-Adapted by Heidi Thomas, the miniseries was directed by Vanessa Caswill.
-The three one-hour episodes were first broadcast on BBC One on Boxing Day 2017 and the following two days.
+Little Women is a British 2017 BBC television historical drama based on the novel by Louisa May Alcott.
+Adapted by Heidi Thomas, the miniseries was directed by Vanessa Caswill, which first broadcast on BBC One on Boxing Day 2017 and the following two days.
 The cast includes Emily Watson, Michael Gambon and Angela Lansbury.
 Production was supported by PBS and the miniseries was shown as part of its Masterpiece anthology.

 Cast

 Production

 Little Women was commissioned by BBC Drama in May 2017, along with 10 other television dramas.
 The three-part series was adapted by Heidi Thomas, who created Call the Midwife, and directed by Vanessa Caswill.
 It was produced by Playground Television UK with PBS Masterpiece.

 Little Women is set in Concord, Massachusetts, but was filmed in County Wicklow, Ireland.
 Filming took place in the coastal town of Bray and at the Ardmore Studios from July 2017.

 Irish costume designer Eimer Ní Mhaoldomhnaigh created the clothing for the miniseries.